Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 Samsung ViewFinity S9 (S90PC)

 The ViewFinity S9 launched at $1,599 to compete directly with the Apple Studio Display, and at that price it struggled to justify itself against Apple's ecosystem-native experience.
-At its common street price of $800–900 it becomes one of the most compelling all-in-one monitor packages available — confirmed by documented 44% off sales at Amazon, Samsung, B&H, and Newegg.
+At its common street price of $700–900 — with documented 2026 sales as low as $619.99 — it becomes a well-rounded all-in-one monitor package, available discounted across Amazon, Samsung, B&H, and Newegg.

 The 4K SlimFit webcam is detachable and magnetic — it clips to the top bezel, connects to the monitor's internal USB hub, and works natively with macOS FaceTime and Zoom without drivers.
-This directly solves the Mac Mini M4's only practical weakness: as a desktop machine, it ships with no webcam.
-The ViewFinity S9 + its camera is effectively the answer to "I want a Studio Display-like experience with a camera at half the Studio Display price."
+Since the Mac Mini M4 ships without a webcam or microphone, the ViewFinity S9 + its camera fills that gap directly — a strong option for users who want a Studio Display-like experience with a camera at roughly half the price.

 Remember: The Mac Mini M4 does not include a built-in webcam or microphone.
 If you choose the Dell, BenQ, or ASUS monitors in this guide, budget separately for an external webcam — the Samsung ViewFinity S9 is the only pick here that ships with one included.